 Most car accidents in Boston involved vehicles owned by private parties.
-However, our bus accident lawyers at the Law Offices of Jeffrey S. Glassman, LLC routinely handle cases where our clients were injured due to the fault of a bus driver.
+However, our bus accident lawyers at the Jeffrey Glassman Injury Lawyers routinely handle cases where our clients were injured due to the fault of a bus driver.

 While all car accidents can cause serious personal injury or even death, accidents involving commercial buses often do significantly more damage than accidents only involving passenger cars.
 The main reason for this is the weight of a bus.
 Typical city buses operated by the Massachusetts Bay Transpiration Authority (MBTA or the “T”), such as the New Flyer Industries XN40 buses, which are slated to replace much of the aging fleet, are 40 feet long and weigh approximately 28,500 pounds when not carrying any passengers.